RevitalizeSA: Corridor Leadership Program

 Grant Opportunity

-As part of the program, participant leaders will develop a project proposal for their identified commercial corridor and may apply to receive a Commercial Hub Advancement for Neighborhood Growth (CHANGE) Grant of up to $10,000.
-These grants are intended to spark positive changes in a neighborhood business district, with initial funding come from the American Rescue Plan Act (ARPA).
+As part of the program, participant leaders will develop a project proposal for their identified commercial corridor and may apply to receive a CHANGE Grant of up to $5,000.
+These grants are intended to spark positive changes in a neighborhood business district.

 About Main Street America